Ray Propagation and Aberrations in a Plane‑Parallel Plate: A Theoretical Analysis Based on Snell’s Law

 (1) When the real image is in a plane-parallel plate:

-*For dimensional notation, see Appendix: Direction and sign of one-dimensional vectors and angles
+*For dimensional notation, see Appendix: Definitions of direction and sign for one‑dimensional vectors and angles

 Here, dh, dθ1, and dθ2 are assumed to be minute quantities.